flaviocopes/vuehandbook/14-vue-methods-watchers-computed-properties/index.md

 - You need to compose new data from existing data sources
 - You have a variable you use in your template that's built from one or more data properties
 - You want to reduce a complicated, nested property name to a more readable and easy to use one, yet update it when the original property changes
 - You need to reference a value from the template.
-In this case creating a computed property is the best thing because it's cached.
+In this case, creating a computed property is the best thing because it's cached.
 - You need to listen to changes of more than one data property

 ## When to use watchers